RNogales94/Selenium-Heroku-Python-POC/README.md

 # Selenium-Heroku-Python-POC
-A simple Web Scraper proof of concept using Selenium inside a Python application and deployed on Heroku
+A simple Amazon Web Scraper proof of concept using Selenium inside a Python application and deployed on Heroku